In order to be eligible for Financial Aid at Atlantic Cape Community College you must:

 - (a) Students enrolled in a program of study at Atlantic Cape prior to July 1, 2012 must have a High School Diploma or GED, or have a passing score on all sections of the Accuplacer Placement Exam.
 You may go to our testing link for more information on taking the Accuplacer: http://www.atlantic.edu/admission/testing/placementTest.htm You may also qualify if you have passed six or more college level classes prior to applying for aid.
 Contact our Financial Aid Office for more detailed information.

-(b) Due to new federal regulations, students who first enroll in a program of study on or after July 1, 2012 at Atlantic Cape must have completed their High School Diploma or GED to qualify for Title IV (Federal) funding.
-Students who have not completed High School or earned a GED may still be eligible for State Aid.
+(b) Due to new federal regulations, students who first enroll in a program of study on or after July 1, 2012 at Atlantic Cape must have completed their High School Diploma or GED to qualify for Title IV (Federal) funding and NJ State funding (TAG).

 Foreign Diploma or Transcripts must be evaluated.
 Click the link below for International Education Credential Evaluation Organizations.
 Students must contact them and cover the cost for the evaluation. http://www.naces.org/members.html

 - Be admitted and matriculated in a degree or eligible clock hour program at Atlantic Cape.

 - Be a US Citizen or an eligible non-citizen.

 - Be registered with Selective Service if you are male.
 Click here to Register with Selective Service. www.sss.gov

 - Not be in default of a student loan, or owe a refund on any federal grant as stated in the National Student Loan Data System (NSLDS).
 Click here to check your status with NSLDS. www.nslds.ed.gov

 - Be making Satisfactory Academic Progress as defined by federal, state and/or Atlantic Cape regulations.